 Daddy O Hotel, Restaurant & Bar

-Daddy O is the perfect boutique hotel for your next getaway located just five doors from the ocean in Brant Beach on Long Beach Island.
+When you’re looking to escape the city, Daddy O is the perfect little retreat just five doors from the ocean in Brant Beach on Long Beach Island.
 With only 22 rooms this hotel boasts a modern, urban chic interior decorated with vintage imagery.
-Daddy O has its own restaurant, bar, outdoor dining and even a rooftop bar, “O Bar”.
+Plus Daddy O has its own restaurant, bar, outdoor dining and even a rooftop bar, “O Bar”.

-Other small plates we sampled at the bar included the Buffalo Wingless with spicy Thai chili sauce (almost like a General Tso’s sauce) with candied celery, and maytag bleu cheese crumbles and Ale Battered Wisconsin Cheddar Curds with a horseradish dill aioli for dipping.
-These plates were just the right size not to fill us up before dinner.
+For appetizers we love to enjoy refreshing fresh seafood dishes like Crabcakes, Mussels, and Shrimp Tacos.
+Other small plates we enjoyed include the Buffalo Wingless with spicy Thai chili sauce (almost like a General Tso’s sauce) with candied celery, and maytag bleu cheese crumbles and Ale Battered Wisconsin Cheddar Curds with a horseradish dill aioli for dipping.
+If you’re craving a classic be sure to check out the Kobe Beef Hotdog which is sure to rival anything you’re used to getting at a family cookout.

-With an outdoor deck overlooking the bay, we started our lunch with Tuckers Tikitini made with Ciroc Coconut and Pineapple Vodkas, Pineapple Juice, Toasted Coconut and a Strawberry Basil Mojito made with Rum, Fresh Muddled Strawberries, Torn Basil, Agave, Lime, and Club Soda.
-These drinks were very refreshing, especially accompanied by a dozen fresh shucked East Coast Oysters.
+During the day we recommend taking a seat on thier outdoor deck overlooking the bay, we trying a with Tuckers Tikitini made with Ciroc Coconut and Pineapple Vodkas, Pineapple Juice, Toasted Coconut or maybe you’re more interested in a Strawberry Basil Mojito made with Rum, Fresh Muddled Strawberries, Torn Basil, Agave, Lime, and Club Soda?
+These drinks were very refreshing, especially accompanied by a dozen fresh shucked East Coast Oysters or other raw bar selections like Shrimp Cocktail.

-For our entrees we tried the infamous Tuckers Burger with a fresh Hereford burger topped with shredded short rib, aged cheddar, caramelized onion, garlic aioli, and a side of french fries.
+The entree selection can be as casual as you’d like with lots of sandwiches or more adapted for dinner.
+The Tucker’s Burger is made with a fresh Hereford burger topped with shredded short rib, aged cheddar, caramelized onion, garlic aioli, and a side of french fries.
 This burger was huge, but not as big as the Thick Cut Meatloaf Sandwich topped with crispy onions, portobello, and bleu cheese that could barely be contained inside its brioche roll.
-We chose to swap this side of french fries for the lager battered onion rings.
-And since sometimes we enjoy something healthy, we tried the Wood Fired Salmon Salad with quinoa, arugula, olives, artichoke, pickled red onion, feta, and herb vinaigrette.
-This salad is a great entree size for anyone who usually might not get filled up when ordering a salad.
+(Pro tip: swap this side of french fries for the lager battered onion rings.)
+When you want to enjoy something something healthy and delicious, we recommend the Wood Fired Salmon Salad with quinoa, arugula, olives, artichoke, pickled red onion, feta, and herb vinaigrette or Gulf Shrimp Scampi with bucatini pasta, zucchini noodles, cherry tomato, broccoli rabe, and lemon garlic broth.

 Whether you’re looking for a quick escape or weekend getaway its only a short drive from Philadelphia to find yourself relaxing at the beach or fishing on the bay and then dining in restaurants that offer the fine cuisine you’re accustomed to in the city.
-Forget that Labor Day is only days away, there is no excuse not to make a visit down to Daddy O Hotel, Restaurant & Bar, Plantation Restaurant, and Tucker’s Tavern in Long Beach Island, NJ.
+Julty 4th is around the corner and before you know it’ll be Labor Day!
+Don’t delay, you’re going to want to check out Daddy O Hotel, Restaurant & Bar, Plantation Restaurant, and Tucker’s Tavern in Long Beach Island, NJ this summer.